thomas-k-cameron/my-mbo-analysis-book/src/overview.md

 This is my personal research project about Limit Order Book Reconstruction with snapshot of ITCH messages, and building a prediction machine based on that.

 - Research Question
-  - Is it true that high-speed orders are more likely to get canceled?
+  1. Is it true that high-speed orders are more likely to get canceled?
-  - Can you build a prediction machine?
+  2. Can you build a prediction machine?

+  2nd research question didn't work out well.
+  I detailed out what I tried, and why I decided to move on without any proper result.

 - Dataset
   Dataset is the snapshot of ITCH protocol message distributed on March 2021 at Osaka Exchange.